 M.35 is a bridging measure or an extension of the tonic chord that ends the previous phrase.
 The next phrase starts in m.36 and runs until the half cadence (HC) in mm.51-52.
 It is a 4+4+8 sentence, again one that respects the default ratios 1:1:2 of a sentence.
 Figure 6 shows a reduction of this sentence.

 The basic idea (mm.36-40) starts with the main motive (variant of a1 and a3 [fig. 4]) in a lyric legato form in the cello.
 The key is again E-flat major.
 The accompaniment is in running quavers as shown in m.35 in figure 5.
 The reduction in figure 6 does not show these quavers but they are present in both hands of the piano part in mm.35-43 and then continue in the left hand of the piano until m.46.
 From m.47 until the end of the phrase they are again present in both hands.
 This is a major change in the texture and gives a feeling of anxiety to an otherwise lyric presentation of the main motive.
 One might call these two components the Florestan respectively the Eusebius character of this phrase.Florestan and Eusebius are the fictional characters Schumann introduced in 1831 following the writer Jean Paul.
 They represent the turbulent respectively reflective side of the same person (Schumann himself).
 Schumann connected the words rasch respectively innig to them.
 For more information on the introduction of these characters, see for instance: John Daverio, Robert Schumann: Herald of a “New Poetic Age” (New York etc.: Oxford University Press, 1997), 74-75.

 The repetition of the basic idea (mm.40-44) is played by the violin and one note higher.
 The key is f minor again and this type of repetition is called a sequential repetition.
 ‘The entire melodic and harmonic content is transposed to a different scale degree.’Caplin, Classical Form, 39.

-The continuation and cadential (mm.44-52) starts in c minor (vi of E-flat major) in m.44 preceded by its applied dominant.
-Then the applied dominant of g minor follows in m.46 but this is resolved deceptively to E-flat (=I).
-Schumann then makes a chromatic alteration by changing the E-flat to an E natural and adding a C#.
-Notice that the G and the B-flat stay; they are the common tones in this progression.
+In m.48 Schumann makes a chromatic alteration by changing the E-flat to an E natural and adding a C#.
+Notice that the G and the B-flat stay; they are the common tones (C.T.) in this progression.
 The added C# is an interesting note.
 It resolves to the D in the next bar (m.49) as does the E to the F. But what is this chord in the first half of m.49?
 It is a B-flat 64 chord which is in its turn is a D64-suspension resolving to F7 in the second half of m.49.
 So indeed the C# leads to D but one step further is resolves to C in the F7 chord.
 Therefore the C# could (or perhaps should) be read as a D-flat which resolves by way to the D to C. Nice!
 So we are in a cadential progression to B-flat and after repeating this in m.50 the half cadence (HC) is reached.

-In the continuation and cadential (mm.44-52) there is a motive in the right hand of the piano which resembles very much the motive a6 which is the motive of the continuation and cadential of the previous sentence (mm.21-26, fig.3).
-The rhythm is slightly changed possible to continue the expression of the feeling of anxiety.
+In the continuation (mm.44-52) there is a motive in the right hand (a8) of the piano which resembles very much the motive a6 which is the motive of the continuation of the previous sentence (mm.21-26, fig.3).
+The rhythm is slightly changed possibly to continue the expression of the feeling of anxiety.
 This is much enforced by the diminution of the main motive in m.47 and m.51 which expresses it in semi quavers.

 Figure 7a shows a diagram of the second sentence.